 Adults in their 20s and 30s who watched television for more than three hours per day had significantly lower information processing speed and mental flexibility 25 years later than those who watched less than three hours per day.
 Furthermore, those who watched high levels of television and had low levels of physical activity were twice as likely to have lower cognitive functioning 25 years later compared with those who watched low levels of television and had high physical activity.

-All three of these factors had been previously shown to impact brain health for middle-aged and older adults.
+All three of these factors had been previously linked to brain health for middle-aged and older adults.
 And, although it was suspected that these findings might also apply to younger adults, it hadn’t been demonstrated until recently.
 These findings also dovetail with the growing focus in Alzheimer's research on the value of brain-protective behaviors in the “pre-symptomatic” period—those decades before there are any cognitive concerns or symptoms of Alzheimer's.
 This is especially important given that the earliest Alzheimer’s-related cellular abnormalities are present more than 30 years prior to diagnosis.
 (And, although we know that lifestyle factors are only one significant contributor to Alzheimer's, they are the only factor we have direct control over; in fact, a healthy lifestyle can significantly delay the expression of Alzheimer's symptoms, sometimes by more than 10 years).

 There is also growing research that establishing brain-healthy habits in childhood makes it more likely that those habits will be continued (and built upon) throughout all stages of adulthood.
 For now, what the research makes clear is that whether you are in your 20s, 100s, or anywhere in between, it's possible to significantly enhance your future brain health and minimize the risk of Alzheimer's, whether or not you have current cognitive concerns.
 By prioritizing brain health as a lifelong pursuit, we become empowered (and empower others) to create the best future for ourselves and our next generations.